PhoenixWyllow/dotfiles/README.md

 ```

 For Windows: The powershell profile I use is stored in onedrive since my documents are mapped there already.
-I use this configuration in my profile to have portability of a `dotfiles` alias and configure neovim to use a conventional xdg path:
+I use this configuration in my profile to have portability of a `dotfiles` alias and configure neovim to use a conventional xdg path (starship does this already):

 ```powershell
 function Invoke-GitDotFiles {